 Courses that meet at the same time are given the same examination date to prevent examination conflicts.
 Because the number of scheduling blocks exceeds the number of examination dates, it is possible that you may want to register for two courses that have the same examination date.
 Inform the Associate Dean for Academic Affairs at the beginning of the semester if you have such a conflict.
 We will arrange for an alternative examination date for one of the courses.
 However, Law School Rules preclude the Associate Dean from postponing an examination on the grounds that a student has several examinations in sequence.
 See Law Student Handbook.
+The Handbook is available online at www.law.sc.edu/registrar/downloads/handbook.pdf.

-A student may not enroll in courses that overlap in meeting times.
+A student may not enroll in courses that have any overlap in meeting times.
 It is your responsibility to ensure that meeting times do not overlap.
-A student who registers for courses violating this rule may be dropped from one or both courses.
+A student who registers for courses in violation of this rule may be dropped from one or both of the courses.